 Is Grand Canyon University a Diploma Mill?

 If you look at the warning signs of a diploma mill and then analyze Grand Canyon University, you will see that the university does not resemble a degree mill in any way.
-GCU is regionally accredited by the Higher Learning Commission (HLC) and holds additional accreditations from the Accreditation Council for Business Schools and Programs (ACBSP), the Commission on Collegiate Nursing Education (CCNE), the Arizona State Board of Educations and the Commission on Accreditation of Athletic Training Education (CAATE).
+GCU is regionally accredited by the Higher Learning Commission (HLC) and holds additional accreditations from the Accreditation Council for Business Schools and Programs (ACBSP), the Arizona State Board of Educations and the Commission on Accreditation of Athletic Training Education (CAATE).
 Grand Canyon University is also recognized as a legitimate, post-secondary education provider by both the Arizona State Board of Education and Council on Higher Education Accreditation (the U.S. Department of Education).
+For more information on the accreditation of nursing programs and other university licensures, please visit our page.

 Grand Canyon University has rigorous admissions requirements for both traditional campus and online students, some of which include high school or college transcripts, minimum GPA requirements and minimum SAT and ACT scores.